pepkit/peppy/docs/docs/autodoc_build/peppy.md

 # Package peppy Documentation

-Project configuration, particularly for logging.

-Project-scope constants may reside here, but more importantly, some setup here will provide a logging infrastructure for all of the project's modules.
-Individual modules and classes may provide separate configuration on a more local level, but this will at least provide a foundation.

 ## Class Project
 A class to model a Project (collection of samples and metadata).
 A class to model a Project (collection of samples and metadata).